Salman-Virji/repo-tech1101/README.md

 # repo-tech1101 Salman Virji
-The is the read me
+This is the read me